Pelado-Mat/HotPlateController/README.md

-## Tiny Reflow Controller V3
+## Tiny Reflow Controller V4

-The key part of the code in this repository is based on Rocket Scream's TinyReflowController, however this is not a fork, it has been complete rewrite to suit my own build of [a solder reflow hot plate](https://www.e-tinkers.com/2021/07/converting-uyue-preheater-into-a-solder-reflow-hot-plate/).
-A few libraries used for the firmware are also different from what Rocket Scream used for various reasons.
+The key part of the code in this repository is based on Rocket Scream's TinyReflowController and [a solder reflow hot plate](https://www.e-tinkers.com/2021/07/converting-uyue-preheater-into-a-solder-reflow-hot-plate/).

-I didn't use the Rocket Scream's TinyReflow Controller hardware neither, instead I built an Arduino shield which hosts a 1.3" SH-1106-based OLED (which is different from Rocket Scream's 0.96" dual-color OLED), with an external MAX31855 breakout board, plus all the necessary control circuitry soldered on a 6x8cm prototyping board.
-An Arduino Leonardo was used as the MCU.
+I didn't use the Rocket Scream's TinyReflow Controller hardware neither, instead I built based on [ElectroNoobs](https://electronoobs.com/eng_arduino_tut161.php) design.
+An Arduino nano, an LCD 16x2, an SSR, and a Thermisthor.

-A [UYue 946-1010](https://github.com/e-tinkers/TinyReflowControllerV3/blob/master/resources/UYue_946-1010.jpg) Preheater Station is reconfigured by replacing preheater's original controller board with the self-build controller.
-The idea of hacking a UYue Preheater was inspired by [DigiCool Things' youtube videos](https://youtu.be/ZxsIIwjR5n8).

 > ## Disclaimer
 > Dealing with high voltage is a very dangerous act!
 Please make sure you know what you are dealing with and have proper knowledge before hand.
 Your use of any information or materials on this Tiny Reflow Controller is entirely at your own risk, for which we shall not be liable.